-Possible new cancer treatment identifiedApril 19th, 2012 in Cancer /
+Possible new cancer treatment identifiedApril 19, 2012 in Medicine & Health / Cancer

 New research findings show how it may be possible to render cancer tumours harmless without affecting the other cells and tissues in the body.
 The findings apply to cancers including breast, lung and bowel cancer.
 The study was carried out at Lund University in Sweden.